espressif/esp-idf/examples/peripherals/i2s/i2s_codec/i2s_es7210_tdm/README.md

 idf.py add-dependency espressif/es7210^1.0.0
 ```

 If the dependency is added, you can check `idf_component.yml` for more detail.
-When building this example or other projects with managed components, the component manager will search for the required components online and download them into the `managed_componets` folder.
+When building this example or other projects with managed components, the component manager will search for the required components online and download them into the `managed_components` folder.

 ### Configure the project